questor/EAStdC/README.md

 ## Credits

-Roberto Parolin is the current EAStdC owner within EA and is responsible for the open source repository.
+Roberto Parolin is the current stdc.owner within EA and is responsible for the open source repository.

 ## License